 The World Lives Without You

-Over fifty NPCs go about their own lives whether you're online or not.
+More than a hundred and fifty NPCs go about their own lives whether you're online or not.
 They trade, fight, marry, have affairs, raise children, age, and eventually die.
 They remember who you are, hold grudges, fall in love, betray each other, and occasionally try to kill you in the street.
+Every one of them runs on a goal-driven brain, and many of them now have a painted portrait to put a face to the name.

 The Wilderness Reborn